 Please notify us of the adults who are authorized to transport your child to and from school.
-Forms for this purpose are available in the Front Office or on the Parent Portal of the school's website.
-Any changes to these forms need to be made in advance, in writing, to the Front Office.
+Simply send a Remind message or physical note to the office.
 For the safety of your child, we will only dismiss children to authorized adults.
 If you would like to volunteer to transport students for an event or field trip, we ask that you complete a form and provide the office with a copy of your driver's license and insurance well in advance of the trip.
 As a small school, we appreciate parent volunteers who can help make these experiences possible for our children.